JakeSteam/blog-programming/_drafts/2023-08-16-fetching-youtube-metadata-in-github-actions-and-persisting.md

 ### Preparing GitHub Action

-I won't go through the basics of making a GitHub repo (although GitHub has a guide[^github-guide](https://docs.github.com/en/get-started/quickstart/create-a-repo)), and will assume it already exists.
+I won't go through the basics of making a GitHub repo (although GitHub has a guide[^github-guide]), and will assume it already exists.

 #### Adding GitHub secret